jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D16-17R1
 Finished python-based retweet-bot that searches for #100DaysOfCode hashtag and 'retweets' with a randomly selected comment.
 Tested and validated execution.
 Updated README with basic instructions.
 Now, back to Artificial Life!

+###D18R1
+Finished simple graphical L-System using python and turtle drawing.
+Maybe in the future I'll work on an engine that is char agnostic but for now the A, B, -, + drawing system works fine to illustrate the L-System concept.